Nudity: Naturism

 Sunbathers at Müggelsee lake beach in East Berlin, 1989.

 Nudism, in German Freikörperkultur (FKK), "free body culture" originated in Europe in the late 19th century among some members of the life reform movement (Lebensreform) who sought a simpler life in opposition to industrialization.
 While Christian moralists in the early 20th century tended to condemn nudism, some Christians found moral purity in the nude body compared to the sexually suggestive clothing of the era.
 Its proponents believed that nudism could combat social inequality, including sexual inequality.
 Naturist attitudes toward the body became more widely accepted in sports and in the arts in the Weimar Republic.
 There were advocates of the health benefits of sun and fresh air that instituted programs of exercise in the nude for children in groups of mixed gender, Adolf Koch founding thirteen FKK schools.
 With the rise of Nazism in the 1930s, the nudism movement split ideologically, the socialists adopting the views of Koch, seeing his programs as part of improving the lives of the working class.
 Although many Nazis opposed nudity, others used it to extol the Aryan race as the standard of beauty, as reflected in the Nazi propaganda film Olympia directed by Leni Riefenstahl.
 Between the first and second world wars, naturism spread to other countries based upon the German model, but being less ideological and political; incorporating cultural elements within Scandinavia, France, England, Belgium and the Netherlands.

 Contemporary naturism (or nudism) is a subculture advocating and defending private and public nudity as part of a simple, natural lifestyle.
 Naturists reject contemporary standards of modesty that discourage personal, family and social nudity.
 They instead seek to create a social environment where individuals feel comfortable being in the company of nude people and being seen nude, either by other naturists or by the general public.
 In contradiction of the popular belief that nudists are more sexually permissive, research finds that nudist and non-nudists do not differ in their sexual behavior.
 The young children with experiences of naturism or nudity in the home had a more positive body image.

 The social sciences, until the middle of the 20th century, often studied public nakedness, including naturism, in the context of deviance or criminality.
 However, more recent studies find that naturism has positive effects on body image, self-esteem and life satisfaction.

 Legal issues

-Worldwide, laws regarding clothing specify what parts of the body must be covered, prohibiting complete nudity in public except for those jurisdictions that allow nude recreation.
+Worldwide, public nudity may be allowed or prohibited based upon local laws or customs that range from lenient to strict.